The day after Easter and thoughts might turn to all those chocolate bunnies, eggs, etc…..leading to a question: is death by chocolate possible?

 The two things in chocolate that might be far more acutely dangerous are caffeine and a related chemical called theobromine.

-Metabolism of both caffeine and theobromine vary from person to person as likely does sensitivity, but we’ll aim for averages.
+Metabolism of both caffeine and theobromine varies from person to person as likely does sensitivity, but we’ll aim for averages.

 The omniscient and always accurate Wikipedia says, “The LD50 of caffeine in humans is dependent on individual sensitivity, but is estimated to be 150 to 200 milligrams per kilogram of body mass”.